exuperian/RedPitayaTutorials/Tutorials/SETUP_Connecting/README.md

-# Setting up and connecting to a Red Pitaya
+# Setting up a Red Pitaya

 In this post we'll go through how to set up a Red Pitaya, and communicate it via your computer.